rakeshsr003/amazon-automation/README.md

 Now run the command - npx playwright test --project=tests Running the above command will actually utilize the session stored by login test and directly starts testing the functionality. when we run the tests project, all the tests will run parallely.
+Run command to view the report - npx playwright show-report